Introduction to Cloud Computing

 - Copies your data three times within a single physical location in the primary region using LRS

-- It then copies your data asynchronously to a single physical location in a secondary region that is hundreds of miles away from the primary region
+- It then copies your data asynchronously to a single physical location in a secondary region (again making 3 copies) that is hundreds of miles away from the primary region

 - Offers durability of at least 99.99999999999999% (16 9’s)